OntimizeWeb/docs/_o_components/22-o-table.component.md

 In the same way, using the default editor (*o-table-cell-editor-string*) if column attr is contained in  the *editable-columns* attribute from its parent *o-table*.

 ## Define columns

+Firstly, you must define the columns of the entity that queries the database in `columns`, in `visible-columns` you can configure the visible columns.

+You can represent the columns in extended mode with `o-table-column` selector.
+To define a column it is necessary to add the `attr` property must be included in `visible-columns` property, except the columns generated for the calculated columns.
+To consult all the parameters of the 'o-table-column' see the API.

 <h3 class="grey-color">Example</h3>